Glossary

 Cash pooling helps companies manage their cash flow more effectively by ensuring that excess cash in one account can be used to cover deficits in another.
 This reduces the need for external borrowing and allows the company to make the most of its internal cash resources.
 The process can be conducted on a physical or notional basis, depending on the company's needs and the banking arrangements in place.

-Types of Cash Pooling
+What Are the Types of Cash Pooling?

 There are two primary types of cash pooling: physical cash pooling and notional cash pooling.
 Each type has its own mechanisms and advantages: